sarahcrosby/Scott-Connick-Website/README.md

 I chose this particular template because it is a single scrolling page, and I believe it is well tailored for the creative industry.
 The website source can be found here: https://startbootstrap.com/template-overviews/creative/

+I included CSS3 media queries to enhance the user's experience on different screen sizes.
+I extensively tested this, by using the emulator in developer tools, and also by maually testing the website on my various devices (mobile, tablet, laptop, larger second screen), and also on my friend's devices.

 Colour scheme

 I also wanted to implement the following user stories: